cdreier/docker-cleanup/README.md

 run it with with docker.sock as volume

+`docker run -v /var/run/docker.sock:/var/run/docker.sock drailing/docker-cleanup:latest`

+i write logs to a local file, a webserver is running on port 8080 to have easy access

-`docker run -v /var/run/docker.sock:/var/run/docker.sock cdreier/docker-cleanup:latest`
+`docker run -p 8080:8080 -v /var/run/docker.sock:/var/run/docker.sock drailing/docker-cleanup:latest`

 or with docker-compose